NEVER SAY " JE VEUX " IN FRENCH - Learn this common mistake in French.

 If you are new to the channel, I am Elisabeth.

-On this channel, I offer you videos to learn the real French spoken in everyday life by French speakers and I also offer you to learn French in a more playful way, a little more fun than the French you can learn in books.
+On this channel, I offer you videos to learn the real French spoken every day by French speakers, and I also offer you the chance to learn French in a way that's a little more fun than the French you can learn from books.

 You may already know this, but in France, politeness is something very important.